 Aromatherapy and Subtle Energy Techniques: Cardamom promotes generosity and graciousness with others.
 The oil is especially useful for the second chakra to promote creativity and sensuality, to warm the emotions, and to help us see the general goodness in people.

-Essential Oils Handbook for Aromatherapy Practice: In ayurvedic aromatherapy, cardamom is sweet, pungent, and hot.
+Essential Oils Handbook for Aromatherapy Practice: Ayurveda views cardamom as sweet, pungent, and hot.
 It decreases all three doshas.

-Rocky Mountain Oils suggests the following uses for cardamom:
+Rocky Mountain Oils suggests the following uses for cardamom essential oil:

 Joint Care Oil